AZNG assists active component with vaccinations of service members and dependents

 |0

-This work, AZNG assists active component with vaccinations of service members and dependents, by SPC Thurman Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AZNG assists active component with vaccinations of service members and dependents, by TSgt Michael Matkin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT